Performance Analysis of Parameter Estimation Using LASSO

 \subsection{The Sensor Array Example}

-As an example, we consider the planar Direction Of Arrival (DOA) estimation problem, in which a set of $m$ sensors listen to $n$ far and narrow band sources and decide on their directions.
-The received data is modeled by (\ref{eq:model}), where the basis manifold is given by (\cite{fuchs_GMF})
+Finally in this section, we introduce a practical illustrative example which we also consider later.
+We consider the planar Direction Of Arrival (DOA) estimation problem, in which a set of $m$ sensors listen to $n$ far and narrow band sources and decide on their directions.
+The received data is modeled by (\ref{p2:eq:premodel}), where the basis manifold is given by (\cite{fuchs_GMF})

 in which $(r_i,\rho_i)$ is the polar coordinate pair of the $i^{\mathrm{th}}$ sensor $(i=1,2,\ldots,m)$ and $d$ is the wavelength at the central frequency.
-Then, the goal is to estimate $\btheta$ which represents the directions given $\x$.
+Then, the goal is to estimate $\{\theta_k\}$ which represents the directions given $\{\bx(t)\}$.
 Obviously, the problem is defined in a complex-valued space of variables.
-For simplicity and without loss of generality, we focus on the half-wavelength ($r_i=\frac{(i-1)d}{2}$) Uniform Linear Array (ULA), which means that $\rho_i=0$.
-In this case, it is more convenient to write (\ref{eq:steering}) in terms of the \emph{electrical angle} $\phi=\pi\cos\theta$.
+The manifold in \eqref{p2:eq:steering} is not necessarily unambiguous.
+An important unambiguous case, which we focus on later is the half-wavelength ($r_i=\frac{(i-1)d}{2}$) Uniform Linear Array (ULA).
+Note that a linear array means that $\rho_i=0$.
+In this case, it is more convenient to write (\ref{p2:eq:steering}) in terms of the \emph{electrical angle} $\phi=\pi\cos\theta$.
 The ULA manifold resembles the classical Fourier basis, when represented in terms of the electrical angle.
 Thus, the sensor array example essentially includes other applications such as frequency estimation and sampling.